BankhatriJetho/Don-t-Wreck-My-House/docs/README.md

 - Java 17
 - Spring (Core + DI Annotations)
 - Maven (Build and Dependency Management)
-- JUnit5 (Testing)
+- JUnit5 + Mockito (Testing & Mocks)
-- CSV-based File I/O
+- CSV + JSON (Switchable Persistence)

 ## Features
+- View Reservations
-- View Reservations for a host
+  - for a host
+  - for a guest
+  - using filters such as zipcode, State, or City
 - Make a new reservation (with weekend/weekday rates)
 - Edit an existing reservation
 - Cancel a future reservation